mnot/I-D/rfc5988bis/draft.md

 ## Target Attributes {#header-attrs}

-The Link header field defines several attributes specific to this serialisation, and also allows extension attributes.
+The Link header field defines several target attributes specific to this serialisation, and also allows extension target attributes.
+Target attributes are serialised in the Link header field as parameters (see {{RFC7231}}, Section 3.1.1.1 for the definition of their syntax).

 ### Serialisation-Defined Attributes